WELCOME TO THE YMCA OF THE VIRGINIA PENINSULAS FAMILY

 As an organization serving a diverse population, we also strive to have a diverse volunteer base.
-If you are interested in becoming a Y volunteer and being part of continuing the efforts of the Y, please contact your branch for a volunteer application.
+If you are interested in becoming a Y volunteer and being part of continuing the efforts of the Y, please contact your center for a volunteer application or click here.

 The enrichment of lives through diversity and awareness of other cultures and ideas promotes the mission of the YMCA.
 The YMCA of the Virginia Peninsulas is active internationally by participating in the exchange of information and staff with YMCAs in other countries.

 Your YMCA membership satisfaction is guaranteed.
-If you’re not satisfied with the quality of our services, please contact the Membership Experience Director at your branch.
+If you’re not satisfied with the quality of our services, please contact the Membership Experience Director at your center.

 CODE OF CONDUCT

 Following our values of caring, honesty, respect, responsibility, and faith as a guide, the Y’s Code of Conduct ensures that all who enter our facility enjoy a safe, welcoming, and comfortable environment.
 We ask individuals to act in a manner that upholds these values at all times when they are in our facility or participating in Y programs.